JouziP/MQITE/README.md

 * Amplitude: contains the class Amplitude that runs a circuit UQU|0> on a quasm simulators, computes the amplitudes |c_j|

 * Phase: contains the class Phase which uses and Amplitude object to construct additional circuit (Appendix B) and computes the real and imaginary parts of every observed c_j from Amplitude.
-It also translate c_j into parameter (y_j).
+It also translates c_j into parameter (y_j).

 * UpdateCircuit: uses the ccomputed c_j (real, imaginary) to update circuit.
 This is done by creating a layer of gates and adding them to the start of the current instruction.